“Maybe the job of a mother is not to shelter but to bear witness as a child hits full force… and then to cushion the fall when it’s over.”

 Every now and then, I catch myself reading a piece of fiction, following along in the story, enjoying the ride, and WHAM!
 I’m stopped by the author’s words in such a way that the story falls to the side and in front of me lies the mystery of an unfolding lesson.
 Jolted awake in such a way, my hand automatically reaches out for the highlighter on the nightstand beside me, before I’m aware of its movement.

 There is a lesson to explore.
-Perhaps about me as the child I was, or me as the mother I am.
+Perhaps about me as the child I was, or me as the mother and woman I am today.
 Most definitely a lesson about human nature.

 As I read the above thought, which came from the mind of Mariah, the protagonist in Jodi Picoult’s book, Keeping Faith, I was reminded of my mother, with a similar first name: Mari.